How to Win Your Personal Injury Claim

 - determine what your claim is worth

-- deal with uncooperative doctors, lawyers and insurance companies
+- deal with uncooperative doctors and insurance companies

 - counter the special tactics insurance companies use

 - prepare a claim for compensation